VPN protocols explained

 Which VPN protocol to choose for Android or iPhone?

-One of the best options for mobile tunneling protocol is IKEv2.
-It can seamlessly switch between wifi and cellular data.
-So, even when you're phone auto-connects to your router when you come back home, you leak no information if you're using a VPN.
+IKEv2 is one of the best options out of all mobile tunneling protocols.
+It can seamlessly switch between Wi-Fi and cellular data.
+So, even when your phone auto-connects to your router when you come back home, you leak no information if you're using a VPN.